-The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of the International Telecommunication Union.
+ITU (International Telecommunication Union) is the United Nations Specialized Agency in the field of telecommunications.
+The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of the ITU.
 The ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.

-The World Telecommunication Standardization Conference (WTSC), which meets every four years, established the topics for study by the ITU-T Study Groups which, in their turn, produce Recommendations on these topics.
+The World Telecommunication Standardization Conference (WTSC), which meets every four years, establishes the topics for study by the ITU-T Study Groups which, in their turn, produce Recommendations on these topics.